Gsuryansh/python_robot_exercises/README.md

 ## Running Tests

 The tests are run inside a Docker container.
 The logs are saved in the logs directory on the host machine.
 Each test run generates a new log file with a unique name based on the current date and time.
+Robot file accept 2 argument path of log file and success_rate if not pass at run time default value will be set which is present in test file